malaysia-ai/jupyter-gpu/ray/README.md

 ## Why Spot?

-GPUs are expensive bro, with this step, you can train LLM < 7B parameters with less than 10k USD.
+On-demand GPUs are expensive, with this step, you can train LLM < 13B parameters with less than 10k USD.

 ## Prerequisite